340 First St.

 - Contact name, email address, and phone number

 Newspapers measuring 17″ and under are bound using double fan adhesive binding.
 Newspapers over 17″ are sewn by hand.
 Both methods produce a durable volume with minimal loss to the gutter.
-The volume will then be cased into a hard cover made from F-grade buckram (7 colors available) with foil stamping (Black, White, or Gold) applied to the spine of the book.
+The volume will then be cased into a hard cover made from Library Summit (8 colors available) with foil stamping (black, white, or gold) applied to the spine of the book.

 Post Binding Option